dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/cron.md

 });
 ```

-If we run this, we'll see that the /scheduled endpoint is called every five minutes by the Dapr sidecar.
+When running this code, note that the `/scheduled` endpoint is called every five minutes by the Dapr sidecar.

 ## Binding support